 - Parasites – The third group of fungi, pathogens or parasites, causes reduced production or death when they colonize roots and other organisms.

 - Play an important role in the maintenance of soil fertility, especially in tropical soils.

-- Adding organic matter to soil when they die and thus increasing the amount of organic carbon in soil.
+- Adding organic matter to the soil when they die and thus increasing the amount of organic carbon in the soil.

 - Acting as a cementing agent by binding soil particles and thereby reducing and preventing soil erosion.

 - Helping to increase the water retention capacity of soil for longer time periods.